panchambanerjee/access_spotify/README.md

 This saves all the album art (high resolution) and album track information (audio features and audio analysis) into pickled data-frames in the data/ folder.

+### This project would not have been possible without Spotipy: https://spotipy.readthedocs.io/en/2.13.0/
+-- Go buy them a coffee and give their github repo a star!